publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     In this section:

->         “(1) The term ‘income official poverty line’ means such line as defined by the Office of Management and Budget and revised annually in accordance with section 673(2) of the Omnibus Budget Reconciliation Act of 1981 \[[section 9902(2) of this title][/us/usc/t42/s9902/2]\].
+>         “(1) The term ‘income official poverty line’ means such line as defined by the Office of Management and Budget and revised annually in accordance with section 673(2) of the Omnibus Budget Reconciliation Act of 1981 \[[42 U.S.C.
+9902(2)][/us/usc/t42/s9902/2]\].

 >         “(2) The term ‘project’ refers to a demonstration project under subsection (a).”